Fourth UK television service

-In the 1960s and 1970s, an envisioned fourth UK television service was popularly referred to as ITV2, before the launch of Channel 4 (and its Welsh counterpart, S4C) in November 1982.
+In the 1960s and 1970s, a fourth UK television service was envisioned, and popularly referred to as ITV2, before the launch of Channel 4 (and its Welsh counterpart, S4C) in November 1982.

 History

 Development

-During the drafting of the established Television Act 1954, proposals were considered to allow “independent television” to comprise two or more channels within a single region, and to establish mechanisms through which the constituent companies could compete with one another.
-When the first broadcasts went on the air in September 1955, there was not enough frequency space allocated for television, leading to the approach whereby each company was allotted a part of the country (or in the larger areas a period of the seven-day week, weekdays or weekend):
+During the drafting of the Television Act 1954, proposals were considered to allow “independent television” to comprise two or more channels within a single region, and to establish mechanisms through which the companies could compete with one another.
+When the first broadcasts went on the air in September 1955, there was not enough frequency space allocated for multiple independent television channels, leading to the approach whereby each company was allotted a part of the country (or in the larger areas a period of the seven-day week, weekdays or weekend).